owlbarn/tutorial/book/zoo/README.md

 ```

+We include these examples as use cases in the Part III of this book, and will discuss them in detail there.

 ## System Design

-Based on these basic functionalities, we extend the Zoo system to address the composition and deployment challenges.
+Based on these basic functionalities, we extend the Zoo system to address the composition and deployment challenges we mention at the beginning.
 First, we would like to briefly introduce the workflow of Zoo as shown in [@fig:zoo:workflow].

 ![Zoo System Architecture](images/zoo/workflow.png){width=70% #fig:zoo:workflow}

 ### Services
 Gist is a core abstraction in Zoo.
 It is the centre of code sharing.